 Volleyball shorts are mostly made of spandex fabric that usually sticks to your skin.
 However, the shorts can get scrunched up to the crotch area.
 This not only makes you uncomfortable but can also cause rashes on your thighs.
 You cannot keep pulling your shorts down while playing.
 It will totally break your concentration in the game!

 Don’t worry!
 This article has got you covered with all your shorts-riding-up issues.
 Keep reading to find out 5 very easy tips to prevent your shorts from moving up.
 Not only that, but you will also find a number of DIY ideas as you read along.
-Get ready to bid goodbye to volleyball shorts riding-up on you!
+Get ready to bid goodbye to volleyball shorts riding up on you!

-Perfecting Your Volleyball Shorts
+Prevent Your Volleyball Shorts from Riding Up

-Tired of tugging on your volleyball short more than hitting the ball?
+Tired of tugging on your volleyball shorts more than hitting the ball?
 These 5 small but extremely useful tips are sure to take you out of the dilemma.
 All you need to do is hover over a few points before buying your next volleyball shorts.

 If you’ve been wearing volleyball shorts for a while, you must be well aware of the importance that fabric holds.
 The 50% reason for a cloth item gaining perfection is the type of fabric it is made of.
 Also, it is significant for the fabric to be compatible with your skin type.
-Avoiding any sort of skin irritation or diseases is of utmost importance.
+Avoiding any sort of skin irritation is of utmost importance.

 While playing volleyball, your shorts should neither dangle from one place to the other nor stick to your skin.
 The perfect fabric for any sportswear is usually spandex.
 It is neither very tight to keep your skin from breathing nor too loose to crinkle up.